We have now come to the final plane of Jesse James Garrett’s The Elements of User Experience. So far we have looked at:

 - The Structure Plane – interaction design and information architecture – Information Architecture – Solving Your Website Content Puzzle

 - The Skeleton Plane – Interface, navigation, and information design – Sitemaps, Wireframes, and the Marketing Funnel

 Design needs to be thought of in terms of what looks good vs what works well.
-It is of no benefit to any benefit to have the best looking website if users can not find the information or products they are looking for in a shortest path as possible.
+It is of no benefit to any benefit to having the best looking website if users can not find the information or products they are looking for in the shortest path possible.
 Therefore the design needs to support the strategy.
 The design needs also to convey the identity of the business, which is also a strategic goal.

 That brings our journey from the strategy through to the surface.
-We can see how a change in any of plane needs to be carried through later planes, and checked against earlier planes for compliance.
+We can see how a change in any plane needs to be carried through later planes and checked against earlier planes for compliance.
 If a change does not benefit strategy, and the strategy is not altered, is it worth doing?
-What is the evidence.
-This makes the The Elements of User Experience an extremely sturdy framework for any product or design project, and it certainly proves its value in website design and development.
+What is the evidence?
+This makes The Elements of User Experience an extremely sturdy framework for any product or design project, and it certainly proves its value in website design and development.